Akebia trifoliata: Description

 Akebia trifoliata is a climbing vine with leaves composed of three ovate, slightly lobed leaflets, often bronze-tinted when young.
-It grows up to 30 ft long. in mild winters loses its leaves in cold climates, but the twining woody branches are handsome even when bare.
+It grows up to 30 ft long.
+It loses its leaves in cold climates, but the twining woody branches are handsome even when bare.
 Flowers are deep purple in short racemes and followed by light purple fruits.

 Like Akebia quinata, it grows in USDA hardiness zones from 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).